TanusreeSharma/Face_Detection_with-OpenCV/README.md

 # Face_Detection_with-OpenCV

-The following environment is used to develop the application:
+The following environment is used:

        MacOX